scala-steward/scala-fortify-docs/src/main/paradox/index.md

   options passed to scalac, and pass the additional options shown in the previous section.

+## Known issues

+To report an issue, please open a support ticket with either Lightbend or MicroFocus.

+* Java 6, 7, and 9 may work but are not currently officially
+  supported. (issue 222, issue 223)
+* Issues found in Twirl templates are reported as occurring in the generated `.scala` file, not in the original template. (issue 159)
+* Mixed Scala and Java codebases require separately translating the Scala and Java sources.
+Depending on the dependency structure of the code, not all issues involving both languages may be found.
+  (issue 180)
+* Some kinds of user code cause "There is more than one class named 'scala.PartialFunction'" warnings to be printed.
+We expect the problem to be fixed in the forthcoming SCA 18.10 release.
+  (issue 239)
+* Some pattern matches may produce spurious
+  "Dead Code : Expression is Always false" reports. (issue 221)
+* Use of `do ... while` may produce spurious
+  "null dereference" reports. (issue 208)
+* When method calls are nested, all issues are reported as occurring on the line of code containing the outermost call. (issue 204)
+* Not all characters are supported in build ids; `-` and `_` work but other special characters may not. (issue 174)
+* On Scala 2.11, the `-Ydelambdafy` flag is not supported and results in "unknown code Function" errors.
+Disable this flag when using the compiler plugin. (issue 215)

 ## Release notes

 ### 1.0.0 (December 6, 2017)